-If you can show the judge that law enforcement or your server made 2 unsuccessful attempts at personal or electronic service, you can ask the judge to sign an [> data-entity-type="media" data-entity-uuid="4ff13a19-946d-47c4-b431-05383888f2d" data-entity-substitution="media" title="Order to Allow Service by Mail \(protection order\)">Order to Allow Service by Mail](#).
+If you can show the judge that law enforcement or your server made 2 unsuccessful attempts at personal or electronic service, you can ask the judge to sign an [Order to Allow Service by Mail \(protection order\)](#).
 You don't have to file a motion, but you'll have to show that at least 2 service attempts were made.